reactGo/reactGo/README.md

 #### Unit Tests

 Testing with:
-- `karma` as test runner
-	- `karma.conf.js` for the main karma configuration (it has webpack configurations)
-	- `tests.webpack.js` which is the single entry file.
-It uses `webpack`'s require API to find all the files we need that have a `-test.js` suffix.
 - `mocha` as the test framework
+	- We find all the files we need that have a `-test.js` suffix in the `/app` directory.
 - `jsdom` as my test environment

 ```bash